-The governance of remuneration including policies, structures and practices is delegated to the ICBCS Remuneration Committee.
+The governance of remuneration including policies, structures and practices is delegated to the ICBCS Remuneration and People Committee.
 There are no sub-committees of RemCo.

 RemCo includes representatives from BAC and BRMC who bring their relevant expertise to the process.
-RemCo is comprised of executives who have experience in evaluating risk and requirements of the group to operate commercially and sustainably in a competitive environment.
+RemCo is comprised of executives who have experience in evaluating risk and requirements of the Group to operate commercially and sustainably in a competitive environment.
 Members of RemCo attend the ICBCS Board meetings where results are summarised and shared with the Board.
-This communication plus the membership of the committees ensures that ICBCS's RemCo can arrive at a decision on the discretionary incentive pool after full consideration of the risk profile of the group.
+This communication plus the membership of committees ensures that ICBCS's RemCo can arrive at a decision on the total compensation including the mix between fixed pay and discretionary incentive pool after full consideration of the risk profile of the Group.

-The RemCo is comprised of Non-Executive Directors and members of the committee during 2023 were as follows:
+The RemCo is comprised of Non-Executive Directors and members of the committee during 2024 were as follows:

-RemCo as at 31 December 2023
+RemCo as at 31 December 2024

-Mr G Jones Member throughout 2023
+Mr G Jones (Chair) Member throughout 2024

-Ms J Eden Member throughout 2023
+Ms J Eden Member throughout 2024

-Mr A Simmonds Member throughout 2023
+Mr A Simmonds Ceased to be a member on 8 October 2024

-Mr L Li Member throughout 2023
+Mr L Li Member throughout 2024

-Mr K Fihla Member throughout 2023
+Mr K Fihla Member throughout 2024

-Mr R Han Ceased to be a member on 2 May 2023
+Mr S Davies Appointed as a member on 8 October 2024

-Ms F Hu Appointed as a member on 2 May 2023
+Ms F Hu Member throughout 2024

-During 2023, the Committee met five times and considered the following principal matters:
+During 2024, the Committee met five times and considered the following principal matters:

-- Remuneration philosophy including fixed pay ratios and strategic performance goals (balanced scorecard, weightings and ٠ metrics) - Approval of senior executive appointments - Determination of bonus pools based on group performance within the context of control management and sustainability, adjusted appropriately for risk assumed - Bonus and salary awards for key executives - Review of the group's policies in relation to performance and risk adjustment at both an overall pool and individual level • - Approval of remuneration and terms of service that fall within the Committee's mandate - Review of the approach to external remuneration market data, covering a review of methodology including peer group • analysis and market positioning - Review of the share-linked instrument component of the annual bonus scheme (for Material Risk Takers MRTs) •
+- Remuneration philosophy including strategic performance goals (balanced scorecard, weightings and metrics) and fixed: variable pay ratios - Review of the approach to external remuneration market data, covering a review of methodology including peer group analysis and market positioning - · Review of the Group's policies in relation to performance and risk adjustment at both an overall pool and individual level - · Approval of ad-hoc remuneration changes and terms of service that fall within the Committee's mandate - Determination of incentive pools based on Group performance within the context of control management and sustainability, adjusted appropriately for risk assumed - Incentive and salary awards for key executives - Approval of senior executive appointments - Conclusion of review and implementation of a new share-linked instrument component of the annual incentive scheme (for Material Risk Takers - MRTs)